The Resources tool enables you to create, edit, organise and delete modules and topics in your unit.

 The HTML Editor integrates with all the learning environment tools to enable you to create HTML content without the prior knowledge of HTML.
-For example, the HTML Editor is available when you create a discussion post, create custom instructions for Assignment folders, create Portfolio artifacts and create topics.
+For example, the HTML Editor is available when you create a discussion post, create custom instructions for Assignment folders, create Portfolio artefacts and create topics.

 Enter your content and use the available controls to apply formatting to your text, for example, underlining, bullets, inserting images, hyperlinks, tables, spell checking, inserting videos and so on.